TOBY N. BYRD

 JOSHUA D. WINGER

-Joshua has been with the firm for over seven years, first as a law clerk and now as an attorney.
+Joshua has been with the firm for over twelve years, first as a law clerk, and now as an attorney.
 Joshua has also worked for multiple trial judges and an appellate judge in the Maryland judiciary.
-At Byrd & Byrd, Joshua primarily handles litigation, probate and estate planning matters.
+At Byrd & Byrd, Joshua primarily handles estate planning, elder law, postmortem administration and contract litigation matters.
 Joshua serves on the Board of Directors for the Anne Arundel Senior Services Provider Group, Inc. and is currently its Treasurer.
-Joshua has a strong desire to help others and has volunteered for multiple local outreaches, such as at The Lighthouse Shelter in Annapolis.
+In 2018, Joshua was selected to serve as a Section Council member for the Maryland State Bar Association Elder Law and Disability Rights Section.
+Joshua has a strong desire to help others and has volunteered for multiple local outreaches.
 He is married to his beautiful bride, Lindsay.
 Joshua and Lindsay have three wonderful children, Luke, Grant and Max.
-Joshua is also a passionate fan of soccer and the arts.
+Joshua enjoys long-distance running and is also a passionate fan of soccer and the arts.

 R. ANTHONY PASCIUTO